accelleran/ran-operation-guide/docs/mocn-and-slicing/index.md

 The cores connected should support the PLMN IDs.
 In our example core1 should be configured with PLMNID 00101, and core2 with PLMNID 00102.

-As core configuration would be done differently based on which core vendor is used.
-It wouldn't be part of this document.
+The 5G core configuration depends on the vendor chose and is out of the scope of this document.
 Please contact Accelleran with the details of the core used to provide support if possible.